The importance of choosing the right pension plan

 Sadly, this situation is becoming all too common.
 People can become ‘blinded by pension science’ and not entirely sure of what pension plan they have.

 Planning the perfect retirement

-Although life can often deal some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have being financially secure as we get older as the top priority.
+Although life can often deal with some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have to be financially secure as we get older as of the top priority.